Inflamed Taste Buds - Causes, Symptoms & Treatments

 4. Dry Mouth

-Dental appliances with points or sharp edges can rub against your tongue, causing inflammation and swelling.
-Common examples include braces, dentures, and a sharp tooth.
+Dental appliances with points or sharp edges rub against the tongue and inflame the papillae, which is one form of tongue swelling.
+Common examples include braces, dentures, and a chipped or sharp tooth.5 Orthodontic wax or a same-day dental visit usually solves it quickly.

 6. Allergies and Food Sensitivities